On This Page

-Once the signed tokens are issued to the end users they can be passed to your application, which must validate them.
-There are two ways to verify a token: locally, or remotely with Okta.
-The token has been signed with a JSON Web Key (JWK) using the RS256 algorithm.
+After the signed tokens are issued to the end users, they can be passed to your application for validation.
+There are two ways to verify a token: locally or remotely with Okta.
+The token is signed with a JSON Web Key (JWK) using the RS256 algorithm.
 To validate the signature, Okta provides your application with a public key that can be used.

-We will now cover the terms used in this document, and an explanation of why you should use access tokens instead of ID tokens for this use case.
+The followng covers the terms used in this document, and provides an explanation of why you should use access tokens instead of ID tokens for this use case.

 - If you'd like to jump straight to the local validation steps: What to Check When Validating an Access Token

 - If you'd like to see how to validate a token directly with Okta: Validating A Token Remotely With Okta

 - If you want to see specifically how to accomplish this in your language of choice: Okta Libraries to Help You Verify Access Tokens

 A high-level overview of OAuth 2.0 can be found here.

 More information about Okta's access tokens can be found in the OIDC & OAuth 2.0 Reference.

 As mentioned above, it is important that the resource server (your server-side application) accepts only the access token from a client.
 This is because access tokens are intended for authorizing access to a resource.

 ID Tokens, on the other hand, are intended for authentication.
 They provide information about the resource owner, to allow you verify that they are who they say they are.
 Authentication is the concern of the clients.
 Because of this, when a client makes an authentication request, the ID Token that is returned contains the